Sayings of the Desert Fathers: Alphabetical Sayings

 The Alphabetical Sayings (Ward 1984) list the sayings of 131 Desert Fathers and Desert Mothers.
 Although some of the Desert Fathers quoted in the collection are well known, other names are obscure and difficult to identify.

 Systematic Sayings

 The 20 chapters of the Systematic Sayings (Wortley 2012) are:

 Versions

 There are four major versions of the Systematic Collection, in Greek, Latin, Syriac, and Armenian.
+The earliest Greek manuscript of the Systematic Sayings is MS Athos Lavra B 37 (copied in 970 AD).
 The contents of each are: